57UU/CountDownTask/README.md

   `Cast(T i)`

 # CountDownTask.java
-this is java edition,implemented by multi-thread.So that may cause Exception by multi-thread assets assign
+this is java edition,implemented by multi-thread(sxactly only one extra thread,beacuse async method in java is too sick to write).So that may cause Exception by multi-thread assets assign